graphboltdev/docs/docs/mapping-template-planner/README.md

 # Mapping Template Planner

-The mapping template planner allows you to build and test your mapping templates, wether they are VTL mapping templates, or Javascript resolvers.
+The mapping template planner allows you to build and test your mapping templates, wether they are VTL mapping templates, or JavaScript resolvers.